JacobB9990/influncer-detection/Identification-of-infuentail-spreaders-in-complex-networks/Report.md

 - Edges: 25571
 - Undirected and unweighted

-Note we had to remove self loops.
+*Note: we had to remove self loops.*

 ## 3. SIR Diffusion Model